-Let’s face it.
 Survival stories are high drama, high adventure, high entertainment.
 Everyone, including kids, loves a good survival story.
-No one knows this better than Tod Olson.
-He has taken survival nonfiction to the next level.
-His Lost series is second to none for easy narration packed with details.
-He currently has four books in the series.
-Three are highlighted here.
+Tod Olson is claiming the space with his Lost series for its easy narration packed with details.
 Once you’ve tackled those, get started on the rest of this A-list of real people facing the biggest challenges of their lives.

 Lost in Outer Space: The Incredible Journey of Apollo 13 by Tod Olson